LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 The package contains the description of the project together with all its versions, while a version contains the specific dependencies and a link to the actual implementation.

-All this npm data is stored in [CouchDB](http://couchdb.apache.org/) instance with one entry per bundle.
+All this npm data is stored in a [CouchDB](http://couchdb.apache.org/) [instance](https://registry.npmjs.org/) with one entry per bundle.
+This corresponds to the [metadata](https://docs.npmjs.com/files/package.json) added by the package developer, with additional metadata automatically added by the npm publishing process.

+To be able to uniquely identify software components and, more importantly, interlink software components, we converted the JSON metadata provided by the npm registry to JSON-LD.

 ### Bundles